Background: L-asparaginase is one of the most widely used chemotherapeutic agents for

 the treatment of a variety of lymphoproliferative disorders and particularly acute lymphoblastic leukemia.

 Due to increased applications of L-asparaginase in several industrial fields including food processing

 and medical fields, its production needs to be increased to several folds.

-Objective: The aim was (i) to identify the significant factors which affect L-asparaginase production by
+Objectives: The aim was (i) to identify the significant factors which affect L-asparaginase production

 Methods: Sixteen assigned factors and three dummy factors were screened using Plackett-Burman experimental

 design to determine the most important factors for the production of L-asparaginase by

 Streptomyces fradiae NEAE-82.

 Results: L-asparagine was determined to be the most significant positive independent factor (P-value

 0.0092) affecting L-asparaginase production by Streptomyces fradiae NEAE-82 followed by pH and